-Based on current guideline criteria, w85 only a small proportion of patients with HF (perhaps 5-10%) are indicated for CRT but this is still a large number of patients.
-Based on data from two EuroHeart Failure surveys and extrapolating from hospital discharge statistics, w82,w86,w87 we estimate that about 400 patients per million population per year might be suitable for CRT, or up to 400,000 patients per year in ESC countries.
+Based on current guideline criteria, was only a small proportion of patients with HF (perhaps 5-10%) are indicated for CRT but this is still a large number of patients.
+Based on data from two EuroHeart Failure surveys and extrapolating from hospital discharge statistics, was, was estimate that about 400 patients per million population per year might be suitable for CRT, or up to 400,000 patients per year in ESC countries.